Brianna Hesson

 The NFP Diamonds signed Hesson as an undrafted free agent in 2011.
-She played 3 years as a first basemen in the NFP, with the Diamonds in 2011 and the Akron Racers in 2012 to 2013.
+She played 3 years as a first baseman in the NFP, with the Diamonds in 2011 and the Akron Racers in 2012 to 2013.

 Playing career

 Hesson grew up in Sugar Hill, Georgia, where he attended North Gwinnett High School.
 Her stellar high school career led to her being inducted into the North Gwinnett Athletic Hall of Fame in 2013.
-Hesson would go on to play college softball for the Georgia Bulldogs, playing as a first basemen and outfielder.
+Hesson would go on to play college softball for the Georgia Bulldogs, playing as a first baseman and outfielder.
 As a freshman in 2008, Hesson had a .237 batting average, a .311 on-base percentage (OBP), and a .304 SLG, with sixteen RBI.
 As a sophomore in 2009, she batted .348 with a .646 SLG, 17 doubles, 10 home runs and 43 RBI, leading to her being named 2nd Team All-Southeastern Conference (SEC).
 Her efforts helped lead the Bulldogs to their first ever Women's College World Series appearance in school history.
 During Game 9 of the WCWS against Michigan, Hesson was one of 3 Bulldogs to hit a home run, for a total of 4, a WCWS record.
 As a junior in 2010, she batted .321 with a .632 SLG, 13 home runs, and 58 RBIs, while also being named to the SEC All-Defensive team.
 One of the highlights of her junior year included a 8 RBI weekend in a three-game sweep of No. 2 Florida, culminating in her awarding of the USA Softball collegiate player of the week.
 Hesson's single in the second round of the 2010 Women's College World Series, would help the Bulldogs eliminate rival Florida, and propelled them into the semifinal round.
 As a senior in 2011, she batted .335 while posting career highs with 15 home runs and 64 RBI.
 She was once again named to the Second Team All-SEC and the All-SEC Defensive team.